England Football Online

 Description

 White short-sleeved shirt.
-Thick navy blue hem at the bottom of the reverse of the shirt, curving upwards on each side.
-Curved thin navy blue line travelling up the lower back on each side, up to a point, before turning back to form a v-shape and then ending.
+Thick navy-blue hem at the bottom of the back of the shirt, curving upwards on each side.
+Curved, thin navy-blue line travelling up the lower-back on each side, up to a point, before turning back to form a v-shape and then ending.
 White v-neck.
-English flag below neck on reverse on raised white triangular patch pointing downwards.
-Mesh panel down each side of shirt covering underarm and inner sleeve.
+English flag below neck on back on raised white triangular patch pointing downwards.
+Mesh panel down each side of shirt covering underarm and inner-sleeve.
 Thin sliver of emblem running around each underarm and down each side, narrowing to a point.
-Red band running from a point across right shoulder up to neck line and then continuing along left shoulder, partly down left sleeve, narrowing to a point.
-Two conjoined navy blue diamonds along right shoulder, above red band.
-Embroidered emblem on left breast, with 'ENGLAND' in capitalised white lettering inside a navy blue panel above the emblem.
-Small gold holographic star above the panel, containing an emblem within a smaller star, with 'ENGLAND' in capitalised navy blue lettering inside a white panel above the emblem.
-Two embroidered gold concentric diamonds on right collarbone and two embroidered navy blue concentric diamonds on upper right sleeve.
-Navy blue mesh number on reverse and on right breast, underneath the Umbro logo, in same font as previous England shirts.
-White emblem at base of each number on reverse, with 'ENGLAND' in capitalised navy blue lettering inside a white panel above the emblem.
-Surname in capitalised navy blue lettering above number on reverse, in same font as the numbers.
-Match details printed in navy blue, underneath number on chest in following format (not actual font):
+Red band running from a point across right shoulder up to neck-line and then continuing along left shoulder, partly down left sleeve, narrowing to a point.
+Two conjoined navy-blue diamonds along right shoulder, above red band.
+Embroidered emblem on left breast, with 'ENGLAND' in capitalised white lettering inside a navy-blue panel above the emblem.
+Small gold holographic star above the panel, containing an emblem within a smaller star, with 'ENGLAND' in capitalised navy-blue lettering inside a white panel above the emblem.
+Two embroidered gold concentric diamonds on right collarbone and two embroidered navy-blue concentric diamonds on upper right sleeve.
+Navy-blue mesh number with white border, on back and on right breast, underneath the Umbro logo, in same font as previous England shirts.
+White emblem at base of each number on back, with 'ENGLAND' in capitalised navy-blue lettering inside a white panel above the emblem.
+Surname in capitalised navy-blue lettering with white border, above number on back, in same font as the numbers (as usual, the letters, Q, X and Z were unused).
+Match details printed in navy-blue, underneath number on chest in following format (but with each line on a separate, small white patch):

-Navy blue shorts, with red drawstring, cut to a v-shape at the bottom of each seam.
+Navy-blue shorts, with red drawstring, cut to a v-shape at the bottom of each seam.
 Thin white line running from waistband down each seam, curving to a point, before turning back upwards to form a v-shape and then ending.
 Two conjoined white diamonds within v-shaped line.
 Two embroidered white concentric diamonds on left thigh.
-White mesh number, in the same font as on the shirt, above the Umbro logo on left thigh.
-Embroidered emblem on right thigh, with 'ENGLAND' in capitalised white lettering inside a navy blue panel above the emblem.
+White number, with navy-blue mesh-effect, vertical-diamonds pattern, in the same font as on the shirt, above the Umbro logo on left thigh.
+Embroidered emblem on right thigh, with 'ENGLAND' in capitalised white lettering inside a navy-blue panel above the emblem.

 White socks.
-Navy blue diamonds across reverse of tops, with a navy blue hoop underneath.
-Two large navy blue concentric diamonds on calf.
-Emblem on shin, underneath the Umbro logo, with 'ENGLAND' in capitalised white lettering inside a navy blue panel above the emblem.
-Thin navy blue line running around edge of soles.
+Navy-blue diamonds across back of tops, with a navy-blue hoop underneath.
+Two large navy-blue concentric diamonds on calf.
+Emblem on shin, underneath the Umbro logo, with 'ENGLAND' in capitalised white lettering inside a navy-blue panel above the emblem.
+Thin navy-blue line running around edge of soles.

 Variations